Los Angeles Drug Crimes Attorney

 Contact a Los Angeles Drug Crime Lawyer

-What we can do for you – 3 things to keep in mind:
+What can your drug crimes lawyer at Manshoory Law do for you – 3 things to keep in mind:

-• The Fourth Amendment governs every contact police have with a citizen.
+- The Fourth Amendment governs every contact police have with a citizen.
 It protects citizens against unlawful search and seizure.
-Having a Los Angeles drug crimes attorney that is knowledgeable of and understands all the rights the Fourth Amendment gives you, and all the limitations it places on the police is crucial in successfully defending against improper search and or seizure of “evidence.”
+Having a Los Angeles drug crimes attorney who is knowledgeable of and understands all the rights the Fourth Amendment gives you, and all the limitations it places on the police is crucial in successfully defending against improper search and or seizure of “evidence.”

-• Also, having an attorney that knows the prosecution, judges, and officers is as important as knowing the law.
-Ideally, you want to choose a drug attorney that has practiced in front of those people that will make serious decisions on your case.
+- Also, having a drug crimes lawyer who knows the prosecution, judges, and officers is as important as knowing the law.
+Ideally, you want to choose a drug attorney who has practiced in front of those who will make serious decisions on your case.
 Familiarity with the court and the people will undoubtedly put you in a much more favorable situation.
 That’s why we believe you should work with Manshoory Law Group.
-We have knowledge of the law and the courts system to mount a strong defense on your behalf.
+Our drug crimes attorneys have knowledge of the law and the court system to mount a strong defense on your behalf.

 If you or a loved one is facing a drug charge, contact us immediately for a free case evaluation.
 The sooner we can get access to your case file, the stronger our chances of getting you a favorable result.